July 23 – August 25

 Poets will respond with original work inspired by the current art exhibits on display.
 Please bring paper and pen.
 There will be an open mic time when the audience will have an opportunity to write and read poems relating to the exhibit.
 Free admission.

-CHIM’s Photojournalism: From War to Hope
+CHIM’s Photojournalism: From War to Hope (April 22 to June 15, 2025)

 View Photo Book | Exhibit Highlights Video